Q. When is registration for the 2019 summer season?

 Q: Where do I receive the League participation medal?

 A: All house league medals for players ages 4 – 12 are distributed at the last game of the season.
 Coaches will provide parents with further details closer to the date.
 If you are unable to attend on the day, you may make arrangements to pick up your trophy from your coach.

 Q: My child wants to try out for a rep team.
 Whom do I contact?

 A: We do not offer rep soccer at this time.

 Q: How do I volunteer for the League?

 A: The League always welcomes volunteers.
 For further information, please contact the League office at firstname.lastname@example.org.

-Q: How come no one answers my phone calls?
+Q: How come no one answers the phone when I call?

-A: We will return your call as soon as possible.
+A: Please leave us a message.
+We will return your call as soon as possible.
 As our office staff is available part-time, you may have to wait a day or so to hear back.
 For a fast response time please send an email to email@example.com.